HelpfulScripts/libhttpcam/README.md

 ### Device API
 #### Cam(brand, host, port)
-Constructor; typically does not get called directly but via the `createCam`
+Constructor; typically does not get called directly but via the `createCam` function

 ### Device Properties